David Bellos

-David Bellos (25 June 1945 – 26 October 2025) was a British academic, translator and biographer.
-He was the Meredith Howland Pyne professor of French and comparative literature at Princeton University in the United States, and was frequently director of its translation and intercultural communication program from 2007 to 2025.
+David Michael Bellos (25 June 1945 – 26 October 2025) was a British academic, translator and biographer.
+He was the Meredith Howland Pyne professor of French and comparative literature at Princeton University in the United States, and was the co-founder and first director, from 2007, of its translation and intercultural communication program.

-Life and career
+Early life and education

+Bellos was born in Rochford, England, on 25 June 1945, and educated in nearby Southend-on-Sea.
+He earned an undergraduate degree in medieval and modern languages (French and Russian) in 1967 and a D.Phil in French literature in 1971, both at the University of Oxford.

+Career

 Bellos wrote literary biographies of Romain Gary and Georges Perec, and published work on Honoré de Balzac; and his The Novel of the Century tells the story of the writing of Les Misérables by Victor Hugo.
-He composed a biography of the filmmaker Jacques Tati, Jacques Tati: His Life and Art, and appeared in The Magnificent Tati, a documentary about him.
+He composed a biography of the filmmaker Jacques Tati, Jacques Tati: His Life and Art, and appeared in the documentary The Magnificent Tati.

 Other works include an introduction to translation studies, Is That a Fish in Your Ear?
 Translation and The Meaning of Everything (2011) and Who Owns This Sentence.
 A History of Copyrights and Wrongs, written with Alexandre Montagu and published in 2024.

 He translated much of the work of Perec into English, including the novel Life: A User's Manual.

 Bellos won the first Man Booker International Prize for translation in 2005 for his translations of works by Albanian author Ismail Kadare, despite not speaking Albanian.
 His translations were done from previous French translations.

+Personal life and death

+Bellos' marriages to Hélène Roth-Laszlo and Susan Lendrum ended in divorce.
+At the time of his death he was married to Pascale Voilley Bellos.
 He was the father of three children (and seven grandchildren), including writer and broadcaster Alex Bellos.
-David Bellos died on 26 October 2025, at the age of 80.
+David Bellos died at his vacation home in Doussard, France, on 26 October 2025, at the age of 80.